romanleco/CoolGame/README.md

 Do whatever you want with the code in the project (just the code because there are assets that are not my property).

-The game is available on itch.io -> https://romanleco.itch.io/coolgamedemo
+A build of the game is available on itch.io -> https://romanleco.itch.io/coolgamedemo